Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/Workflow.md

 | **Remarks**                 | “What optimizations did LLVM apply here?” |
 | **IR diff**                 | “How did the code structure change?”      |
 | **Machine code / counters** | “Did that change actually help or hurt?”  |

-And you only pay the cost of deeper introspection for the regions that look suspicious or interesting.
+And i only pay the cost of deeper introspection for the regions that look suspicious or interesting.

 ---